-Red Flannel Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.
+Red Flannel Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Red Flannel product line includes six dry dog foods.
+The Red Flannel product line includes eight dry dog foods.

 Although each appears to be designed for a specific life stage, we were unable to find AAFCO nutritional profile recommendations for these dog foods on the product’s web page.